-Canopy license file (<your_license_identification>.enlic), optionally provided to paid subscribers by Enthought support, to enable the Canopy debugger.
+Canopy license file (<your_license_identification>.enlic), optionally provided to paid subscribers by Enthought support, to enable the Canopy debugger on systems where login does not work because there is no internet connection.
 Be sure that this downloaded file has at least read permissions for all intended users; the managed common install will copy it into the Canopy Core; after this you may move or delete the downloaded license file if you wish.
 This license file is for use on disconnected systems.
 On systems where users log in, their individual licenses will automatically be installed for their use.

 2) Create the Canopy target directory (by default, "C:\Program Files\Enthought") with appropriate permissions.
 Typically you would give non-admin users read/execute access only, which would be the system default.

 3) To the extent possible, temporarily disable your anti-virus software.
 The next step installs tens of thousands of files and if they are all being scanned and checked in the cloud, the process will be very slow at best, and possibly will fail.

 4) Install Canopy and set up the managed common install, with the following long one-line command, adjusting file names and paths as appropriate and making other changes as described below.
 Note that the quotation marks around string options (paths) are required:

 msiexec /qr /lv*x canopy-msi.log /i canopy-2.1.7.win-x86_64-cp27.msi ALLUSERS=1 SETUP_MANAGED_COMMON_INSTALL="C:\Program Files\Enthought" SETUP_LICENSE_PATH="C:\full\path\to\my-site-license-file.enlic"

 4a) The default, and recommended, directory for installing for all users is C:\Program Files\Enthought.
 To install Canopy for all users into a different directory, specify it with option